Nepul321/Virtual-assistant-with-python/README.md

 # Virtual-assistant-with-python
 Virtual assistant with python and some python packages.

-To build this project you will need, install this python packages,
+To build this project you will need, install these python packages,

 <ul>
 <li>